MysteryPancake/After-Effects-Fun/README.md

 // Read all variable names
 Object.keys(this); // ["leak"]
 ```

+Variable names are shared between all expressions, and remain in memory until After Effects is restarted.

 [`Object.keys(this)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/keys) reads variable names, but not values.
 Therefore to store values, I put them in the name itself: